 A Wider View of Water Shaping, Sustaining New York City

-There are a number of good histories that tell the story of how New York City came together from the time a deal was cut with the Lenape to today’s traffic jams.
+A number of good histories tell the story of how New York City came together from the time a deal was cut with the Lenape to today’s traffic jams.

 Here are a couple of my favorites and some of the sources for this article.